brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 static_assert(g().size() == 10);
 ```

 This check still must evaluate `g()`, which may or may not be a constant expression in its own right, even if `g().size()` is "obviously" 10.
-This paper is focused solely on those cases where we have an _id-expression_ of reference type.
+This paper is focused solely on those cases where we have an _id-expression_ of reference or pointer type.

 ## Implementation Experience